image-rs/imageproc/README.md

 * APIs - are the current APIs hard to use or inconsistent?
 Some open questions: Should we return Result types more often?
 How should functions indicate acceptable input image dimensions?
 Should we use enum arguments or have lots of similarly named functions?
 What's the best way to get concise code while still allowing control over allocations?
 * Documentation - particularly more example code showing what's currently possible.
 Pretty pictures in this README.
 * Feature requests - are there any functions you'd like to see added?
 Is the library currently unsuitable for your use case for some reason?

+# Unsafety

+This library contains quite a few uses of `unsafe`.
+Each `unsafe` block should have a comment explaining both its benefit and correctness.
+Most are to avoid bounds checks when indexing into arrays.
+PRs to remove uses of `unsafe` without regressing performance will be enthusiastically accepted.
+PRs which remove `unsafe` at the cost of regressing performance will be rejected unless they come with an explanation of why the `unsafe` use in question is problematic.